psowl/Aadh-react/readMe.md

 # Aadh-demo
 Website aiming at describing the charity, its news, its values and targets.
 The application is mobile responsive and allows 2 types of users (lawyers and NGOs) to meet and collaborate on missions.
-Coding training project.
+Coding training project (integral revamp of the website in react and new features).
 Responsive website.

 ## Tech/Framework used